joemarlo/ATUS-matching/README.md

 ### Outstanding questions / notes
-- Do we need full matching?
-Or just matching for all of 2007 or all of 2009
-- Add full time part time status?
+- Add full time / part time status?

-- Should we match on labor force? what if people change?
+### Wish list
 - There is secondary activity spent on childcare and eldercare; need to figure out how to pull

 ### Current matching results